peteroupc/CBOR/docs/PeterO.DataUtilities.md

  * <i>str</i>: The parameter  <i>str</i>
  is a text string.

- * <i>replace</i>: If true, treats unpaired surrogate code points as having 3 UTF-8 bytes (the UTF-8 length of the replacement character U + FFFD).
+ * <i>replace</i>: If true, treats unpaired surrogate code points as having 3 UTF-8 bytes (the UTF-8 length of the replacement character U+FFFD).

 <b>Return Value:</b>